Easy2Make Crème Caramel

 Yield: 6 generous servings

-To ensure a top results when unmolding, you can dip the mold with the crème caramel into some hot water for a few seconds before turning the custard onto serving plate.
+To ensure a top result when unmolding, you can dip the mold with the crème caramel into some hot water for a few seconds before turning the custard onto serving plate.

 ©KaritasM – August 2020